raspberrypi/style-guide/style-guide.md

 *   ID – identification.
 Plural IDs.
 Avoid using as a verb unless space is very restricted; use apostrophe in verb form.
 Where possible, *The bouncer checks drinkers' identification*, not *The bouncer ID’s drinkers.*
 *   IDLE - Python IDE installed on Raspbian, found under the Programming menu as 'Python 3 (IDLE)'
 *   i.e.
 *   I-frame - Intra frame.
 Video term.
-Do not confuse with iframe (inline frame tag in HTML)
+Do not confuse with iframe (inline frame tag in HTML).
 *   IM – instant message.
 Plural IMs.
 Defunct.
 Use *DM* or *PM* instead according to context.
 *   IMAX – trademark, so use as an adjective, not a noun
 *   inbox